Are realtor rebates worth it? | Where to find a home buyer rebate

 Still, this tax increase should be pretty minimal.
 Also, you may be eligible for an exemption on capital gains from your main home on up to $500,000 in gains.
 If you're concerned, talk with a tax professional to get advice about your specific situation.

-First-time home buyer rebates are different from the realtor commission rebates we’ve been focusing on in this piece.
+First-time home buyer rebates are different from commission rebates.
 These rebates are offered by the state or federal government to help people purchase their first property.

 The Housing and Economic Recovery Act created a federal tax credit of $7,500 for first-time home buyers, but this benefit expired in 2010.